 Fix get lock /var/lib/dpkg/lock – Resource temporarily unavailable

-You been installing packages or updating your repositories and you run in an error message from apt.
+You have been installing packages or updating your repositories and you run in an error message from apt.
 “Fix get lock /var/lib/dpkg/lock – Resource temporarily unavailable” this error can become quite annoying to beginners don’t worry I will show you how to remove the lock from /var/lib/dpkg/lock this will remove the lock and allow us to continue installing software and resources from Kali Linux repositories.

 E: Could not get lock /var/lib/dpkg/lock - open (11: Resource temporarily unavailable) E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?

-First open up a new terminal and use the following command to remove the lock.
+First, open up a new terminal and use the following command to remove the lock.

 Use dpkg –configure -a to force packages to reconfigure.